Road Manners In Motorcycle Group Riding Safety

 - Prospects are like privates or recruits.
 They are hazed and forced to eat exhaust fumes in the rear of the gaggle.
 Again, they ride in groups of two in strict formation.

-- Supporters, associates, friends, allies, WAGS, and tagalongs, are next in line, also riding in groups of two.
+- Supporters, associates, friends, allies, WAGS, and tagalongs, are next in line, riding in groups of two.

 Above is a pretty typical formation with the most experienced at the lead in a structured pecking order behind following in groups of twos.
 Most clubs utilize hand signals to communicate turns and other commands.
 Again, so very military.
 How many in the formation and rider experience will dictate how advanced and disciplined you want to ride as a group.

-For example, for safety, it is recommended to ride in a staggered formation alongside each-other but with one rider a bit fore, and another a bit aft, similar to how a chain's links might look.
+For example, it is recommended for safety to ride in a staggered formation alongside each other but with one rider a bit fore and another a bit aft, similar to how a chain's links might look.
 That way, if another biker runs into trouble, other members of the formation will have some time to react and avoid a crash.

 Leadership Remains Key!